10 things to know about Ramadan

 From suhoor and iftar to feasting at Eid, food journalist Mars Elkins-El Brogy shares what you need to know about fasting and mealtimes during the month of Ramadan.

-Observed by millions of Muslims worldwide, Ramadan is an interesting mix of austerity and celebration.
+Ever wonder what happens during Ramadan, here is Ramadan explained simply, Ramadan is an interesting mix of austerity and celebration.
 For those who are observing it, it’s nil by mouth from when the sun rises, so it’s very important to eat and drink wisely to avoid dehydration and maintain energy levels throughout the day.
+Read below interesting facts about ramadan.

 Ramadan: 10 things to know